 Slow-roasted until mouthwateringly tender and rubbed in a blend of fragrant herbs, this Italian-inspired pork is perfect for elevating your classic Sunday roast.

 - Preheat the oven 140°C. Take a sharp knife and cut small slits into the meat.
 Insert the slivers of garlic all over the meat.
 Mix together the herbs and chilli.
 Rub the pork roast with 1 tbsp of olive oil and salt and pepper.

 - In a very large frying pan, sear the meat on all sides until browned.
 Rub the remaining oil over the pork and then roll in the herbs.
 Arrange on a roasting rack over a roasting tin.
 Place in the hot oven and cook for approx 4-5 hours.

 - The meat will be tender and fall apart when the string is removed.
 Slice the pork and place on a platter with rosemary sprigs and other fresh herbs.
 Serve with sauce and some crispy or mashed potatoes.

 Finely chop the capers, shallots, garlic, and mint and place in a small bowl.
 Add the vinegar, oil, salt and pepper and a large pinch of sugar.
 Mix well and pour into a serving jug.

-Pair this succulent slow-roasted pork with a glass of finest* Chianti Riserva.
+Pair this succulent slow-roasted pork with a glass of Tesco Finest Chianti Riserva.
 This deep ruby red wine is smooth, elegant and packed with the aromas of cherry and plums.